loomio/loomio-docs/oric/src/intro-online.md

 Your group is private, and you are in control of who you invite to the group, and therefore who has access to information in the group.

 **Who can access the information?**
 Only people who are invited to the group.
+Click on the **Members** tab to see members of your group.

 **Can ORIC access the information?**
 No. Named Loomio staff members (Michael and Rahul) may be present in your group to help you with set up.
 They will leave the group when established or you can remove them from the group at any time.